Zveroloff/getdata_coursera/README.md

 -README.txt
 ```

-During the processing only the variables storing the mean and standard deviation values for measurements.
+During the processing only the variables storing the mean and standard deviation values for measurements were used.
 According to feature_info.txt, this values were marked with mean() and std() subsequently.

+The results (resultSet.txt) contains the mean values for the mean and standard deviation for each variable for each activity.